rcheni/number-conversion-api/README.md

-Project: Number Conversion Test
+# Number Conversion Service
+This is number conversion service.
+This service has capability that it can convert Integer numbers to Roman numbers and vice versa.
+This service takes user input from the console.

+## Tech Stack
-Java version: 17
+- Java 17
-Build tool: Gradle
+- Gradle
+- IntelliJ IDEA (IDE)